-In 2011, the World Health Organization indicated that radiofrequency electromagnetic fields are carcinogenic in nature “increasing the risk for glioma, a malignant brain cancer, linked to wireless phones.
+In 2011, the World Health Organization indicated that radio frequency radiation of electromagnetic fields are carcinogenic in nature “increasing the risk for glioma, a malignant brain cancer, linked to wireless phones.

 Now, the biggest challenge is that most environmental factors take several decades of exposure before they start showing consequences.

-On the contrary, Center for Disease Control and Prevention says, –To reduce radio frequency radiation near your body: Get a hands-free headset that connects directly to your phone.
+On the contrary, the Center for Disease Control and Prevention says, –To reduce radiofrequency radiation near your body: Get a hands-free headset that connects directly to your phone.

 Bluetooth devices and health risks

 If we have to decode the above, unlike cell phones, Bluetooth or Wireless Headphones only need to reach the phone in your pocket to transmit/ receive a signal.
 These Bluetooth Wireless Headphones mostly have a range of only 30 feet.
 Hence, coming to think of it, they emit far less radiation than cell phones.
 And to be a little more precise, One thousand times less.